Tractatus Theologico-Politicus: Treatment of Judaism

-Though of Jewish ancestry, Spinoza does not refer to himself as Jewish at all through the treatise.
-He only speaks of "the Hebrews" or "the Jews" in third person.
+Spinoza had been permanently excommunicated from the Jewish community in Amsterdam in 1656, having previously been raised in that community and educated in a yeshiva.
+After his expulsion, he never sought to return.
+In the TTP, he does not refer to himself as a Jew, although a number of Christians labeled him as such.
+He speaks only of "the Hebrews" or "the Jews" in the third person.
+His knowledge of Hebrew, his yeshiva studies of Jewish scripture, and his insider knowledge of how religious authorities exercised power by claiming special knowledge of sacred texts meant Judaism was a salient target for his defense of individual freedom of thought.

-The treatise also rejected the Jewish notion of "chosenness"; to Spinoza, all peoples are on par with each other, as God has not elevated one over the other.
-Spinoza also offered a sociological explanation as to how the Jewish people had managed to survive for so long, despite facing relentless persecution.
-In his view, the Jews had been preserved due to a combination of Gentile hatred and Jewish separatism.
+The treatise rejected the notion of the Jews as the chosen people.
+To Spinoza, all peoples were on par with each other, articulating a key element of what came to be called liberalism.
+God has not elevated one over the other.

+Spinoza also offered a sociological explanation of how the Jewish people had survived for so long, despite facing relentless persecution.
+In his view, the Jews had been preserved due to a combination of gentile hatred (i.e., antisemitism) and Jewish separatism.

-He also gave one final, crucial reason for the continued Jewish presence, which in his view, was by itself sufficient to maintain the survival of the nation forever: circumcision.
-It was the ultimate anthropological expression of bodily marking, a tangible symbol of separateness which was the ultimate identifier.
+He also gave one final, crucial reason for the continued Jewish presence, which, in his view, was sufficient to maintain the survival of the nation forever: circumcision.
+It was the ultimate anthropological expression of bodily marking, a tangible symbol of separateness that was the ultimate identifier.

-Spinoza also posited a novel view of the Torah; he claimed that it was essentially a political constitution of the ancient state of Israel.
+Spinoza also posited a novel view of the Torah; he contended that it was essentially a political constitution of the ancient state of Israel.
 In his view, because the state no longer existed, its constitution could no longer be valid.
-He argued that the Torah was thus suited to a particular time and place; because times and circumstances had changed, the Torah could no longer be regarded as a valid document.
+He argued that the Torah was thus suited to a particular time and place; because times and circumstances had changed, the Torah could no longer be regarded as a legally binding document on the Jewish people.